 - Maturation of secondary sex organs like fallopian tubes, uterus.

 Reproduction in human beings involves the fusion of male and female gametes produced in their reproductive system.
 The male reproductive system is different from the female reproductive system, both in structure and in function.

 Male Reproductive System

-- The male reproductive system consists of portions which produce the germ-cells and other portions that deliver the germ-cells to the site of fertilization.
+The male reproductive system consists of portions that produce the germ cells and other portions that deliver the germ cells to the site of fertilization.

-- The formation of germ-cells or sperms takes place in the testes.
-These are located outside the abdominal cavity in scrotum because sperm formation requires a lower temperature [13°C] than the normal body temperature.
+- The formation of germ cells or sperms takes place in the testis.
+These are located outside the abdominal cavity in the scrotum because sperm formation requires a lower temperature [13°C] than the normal body temperature.

 - The sperms formed are delivered through the vas deferens which unites with a tube coming from the urinary bladder.
 The urethra thus forms a common passage for both the sperms and urine.
 Hence urethra is also known as a urinogenital tract.

 - Along the path of the vas deferens, glands like the prostate gland and the seminal vesicle add their secretions so that the sperms are now in a fluid that makes their transport easier and this fluid also provides nutrition.

 - The sperms are tiny bodies consisting of mainly genetic material and a long tail that helps them move towards the female germ cell (ovum).